nagisa1993/TrafficMonitoring/README.md

 This application is implemented in MongoDB, Node.js, Express and AngularJS.
 For running this project, we recommend using macOS or Linux which can take advantage of powerful tools like: homebrew.

 ## Installation
-To keep the project organized well, there's a list of tools to pick up:
+To keep the project organized well, there's some suggestion for tools to pick up:
 - [brew](http://brew.sh): package manager application for maxOS.
 - [npm](https://www.npmjs.com/): node package manager.
 - [mongodb](https://docs.mongodb.com/v3.2/tutorial/install-mongodb-on-os-x/): MongoDB database.